koval64/translation/Readme.md

 #
 # ATTENTION:
 #
+# Masking tag need to be the same length or less than language tag.
+#
 # Function doesn't have safety feature, so probably will crash
 # if masking string will be longer than string to mask.
 #